-The process can be confusing and complicated, but there’s no doubt leveraging your lien rights works.
+Every state has their own mechanics lien laws, and the process can be confusing and complicated.
+But there’s no doubt leveraging your lien rights works.
 In fact, there’s no other tool that’s quite as powerful as a mechanics lien when it comes to ensuring that you receive your hard-earned construction payment.

 How Do Mechanics Liens Work?